 CHARLOTTE, N.C. — At WCNC Charlotte, we are focusing our coronavirus coverage on facts, not fear.
 We aim to give our viewers the information they need from officials to best protect themselves during the COVID-19 pandemic.

-- Cases in Mecklenburg County: 22,147 Mecklenburg County residents have tested positive for COVID-19 and 239 related deaths have been reported.
-During the past week, an average of 170 people with confirmed COVID-19 infections were hospitalized at acute care facilities in the county.
+- Cases in Mecklenburg County: 43,380 Mecklenburg County residents have tested positive for coronavirus and 454 related deaths have been reported since the pandemic began, as of Saturday.7.8% of individuals tested were positive for COVID-19 over the last week.

 North Carolina cases of COVID-19